Eucomis

-Eucomis is a Hyacinthaceae genus of deciduous, bulbous perennials.
+Eucomis is a genus of deciduous, bulbous perennials in the Hyacinthaceae family.
 The globose to ovoid bulbs are mostly large in membranous tunics, becoming dark with numerous roots growing from the base.

-Few to many strap-shaped or obovate leaves are prostrate or ascend from the base.
+The few to many strap-shaped or obovate leaves of Eucomis plants are prostrate or ascend from the base.
 The leaves grow concurrently with the inflorescence.
 Lower leaf surfaces are in their lower parts often suffused, barred or spotted purple.
 The blades are smooth and hairless, channelled near the base.

 The inflorescence is a dense, many-flowered raceme, crowned with a coma of leafy bracts that are usually sterile.
 The peduncle is sturdy and cylindrical to club-shaped.
 The bracts among the flowers are smaller than those of the coma.